readthedocs/readthedocs.org/readthedocs/proxito/README.rst

   this is useful for raising the proper exception on partial matches (like a 404 on an invalid language if the URL starts with one).
-- Make the slashes optional (``/``) at the end of each component when possible, this is since a URL is still valid if it doesn't end with a slash.
+- Make the slashes optional (``/``) at the end of each component when possible, this is since a URL is still valid if it doesn't end with a slash (proxito will redirecte to the path with the slash when appropriate).
 - Always end the regex with ``$``, so the whole path is matched, not just a part of the path.
-  Starting the regex with ``^`` is optional, since we use ``re.match``.
+- Starting the regex with ``^`` is optional, since we use ``re.match``.
 - All paths are guaranteed to start with ``/``, so always start the regex with ``/``.
-- Don't include named groups, since they won't be used.
+- Don't include named groups or character classes (``[]``), since we want to be able to reconstruct the URL from the regex using only the version, language, filename, and subproject components.
 - Is recomeded to separate each component with ``/``, since any other characters can be valid in components (like ``-`` in slugs).